Ruthunjay/ROS-RC-CAR/README.md

 # ROS-RC-CAR

-Controlling the bot using the keyboard of the pc (using ROS)
+Controlling the bot using keyboard of the pc (by creating ROS node)